elidondking/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 4. Global variables => Create a script that lists environment variables.
 5. Local variables => Create a script that lists all local variables and environment variables, and functions.
 6. local variabke => Create a script that creates a new local variable.
 Name: BEST Value: School
+7. Global Variable => Create a script that creates a new global variable.
+Name: BEST Value: School